OrangeUtan/generator-beet/README.md

 To prevent naming conflicts between datapacks, all your functions, advancements, etc are located in the unique namespace `<authorNamespace>:<projectNamespace>`.<br>
 E.g. if the author is `Oran9eUtan` and the project name is `Teleporter`, the `load` function can be called like this: `function oran9eutan:teleporter/load`

-## Datapack Advancement
+### Datapack Advancement
-Datapack advancements give users an easy way to see all installed datapacks and their authors.
+Datapack advancements give users an overview of all their installed datapacks.

 ![](images/demo_datapack_advancement.gif)